External Awards for Social Welfare/Social Work Students

 MasterCard Foundation Scholars program

-Provides comprehensive financial, social, and academic support to students who are citizens of a Sub-Saharan African country; open to professional Master’s students.
+Provides comprehensive financial, social, and academic support to students who are citizens of a Sub-Saharan African country; open to undergraduate and professional Master’s students.

 Philip Brett LGBT Studies Fellowship (Graduate Division Fellowships)